 17.1.5.
-The ratios between fixed and variable remuneration set

-The Society believes it is essential that variable pay is not excessive, and all variable awards operate within the regulatory limit of 100% of fixed remuneration (base salary and benefits).
-The Society's variable pay awards in respect of the financial year are currently limited to a maximum total of 80% of base salary for executive directors, 50% for executive managers and 20% for all other employees, which is below the regulatory variable pay cap.
+The ratios between fixed and variable remuneration set pre-2024 regulatory limit of 100% of fixed remuneration (base salary and benefits).
+The Society's variable pay awards in respect of the financial year are currently a maximum total of 80% of base salary for executive directors, 50% for executive managers and 20% for all other employees, which is below the regulatory variable pay cap.